Color is the focal point of how we view our lives every day. It’s the visual representation of different waves of light.

 When you are discussing protanopia, it is important to understand the key difference between it and protanomaly.

 Color blindness as a whole is a condition that affects millions of people’s everyday lives.
 Knowing the signs, and understanding the condition as a whole can help you cope with and adapt to your colorblindness.

-Whether you live with the completeness of protanopia, or the subtleness of protanomaly, stay in-the-know and in tune with your eyes, and as always talk to your eye doctor if you think either of these conditions are affecting you.
+Whether you live with the completeness of protanopia, or the subtleness of protanomaly, stay in the know and in tune with your eyes, and as always talk to your eye doctor if you think either of these conditions is affecting you.